 Beyond the Authoritarian Wall

-In order to navigate beyond the Authoritarian wall that has so effectively blocked for thousands of years our progress toward our full potential,
+In order to recognize, and thereby navigate beyond, the Authoritarian wall that has so effectively blocked humanity's progress toward

 "If relative equality is a necessary condition of mutuality and freedom, how can it be guaranteed except through the state?
 Facing this